 The Vice President of Student Services will assist the student by providing a form for the student to document the issue.
 Documentation must be submitted within two business days of the student’s receipt of the grievance form.

-After review, the Executive Vice President for Academic Affairs will render a judgment with the basis for that judgment to be communicated in written form to the complainant.
+After review, the Vice President for Academic Affairs will render a judgment with the basis for that judgment to be communicated in written form to the complainant.
 The judgment will be forwarded to the Vice President of Student Services.

-If the complainant agrees with the decision, either the Vice President of Student Services (for a student accused) or the Associate Vice President of Human Resources (for personnel accused) will, in the case where there was discrimination, seek appropriate redress.
-The complainant, when not satisfied with the decision, may appeal the judgment to the District President within two business days of receipt of the Executive Vice President for Academic Affairs’ (or the council’s) letter.
+If the complainant agrees with the decision, either the Vice President of Student Services (for a student accused) or the Vice President of Human Resources (for personnel accused) will, in the case where there was discrimination, seek appropriate redress.
+The complainant, when not satisfied with the decision, may appeal the judgment to the District President within two business days of receipt of the Vice President for Academic Affairs’ (or the committee’s) letter.

 The District President will review the data and judgment rendered, make his/her own inquiries, including interviewing the complainant.
 After due study, a judgment will be decided.
 The District President’s judgment will represent the final institutional decision.
 Only in the Student Discrimination Grievance will the District President make such a final decision.
 In all other student complaint procedures, the role of the District President is not to decide the case or appeal thereof, but merely to determine whether the administrative chain of command has adhered to Navarro College procedures.